-Management's Plan to Remediate the Material Weaknesses
+Management's Plan to Remediate the Material Weakness

-The Company continues to be committed to maintaining a strong internal control environment.
+We continue to be committed to maintaining a strong internal control environment.
 In response to the identified material weaknesses, management has taken comprehensive actions to strengthen its internal controls and has been and continues to implement measures designed to ensure that control deficiencies contributing to the material weakness are remediated.